lahmatiy/component-inspector/README.md

 ## Additional features

 Component inspector shows component bounds and its DOM fragment only.
-But more details could be shown if some sort of meta-data (like source code locations) is available.
+More details could be shown if some sort of meta-data (like source code location) is available.

 There is example of default view for React component: